Administration And Facilities Ministry

 Villa International houses doctors and health professionals from around the world while they attend short programs at Emory and other institutions in the Atlanta area.
 Volunteers spend one evening a month visiting with and providing transportation to the grocery store for Villa guests.

 Chancel Choir members are needed for the 11am worship service throughout the year, as well as special services and concerts.
 Repertoire ranges from early music to Gospels and Spirituals.
-Rehearsals are on Wednesday evenings.
+Rehearsals are on Wednesday evenings (September through May).

 Children's Choirs are open to children from 4 years old (Butterflies) through 5th grade.
 Rehearsals are on Sunday mornings.